A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories: Examples

 Along this direction, the p-form Galileons in \cite{Deffayet:2010zh} can be generalized to include zeroth order derivative terms and first order derivative terms that are different from the field strengths.
-The first order terms are not necessary the field strengths because we have two antisymmetric chains.
-Since the most dangerous mode in the p-form is the exact part, the derivative indices and the p-form indices should be included into the antisymmetric chains, but f could depend on p-form fields.
+The first order terms are not necessary the field strengths because we have two chains of antisymmetrized indices.
+In the case of differential forms, we should then consider the Hodge decomposition.
+Due to the antisymmetric nature of p-form fields, we can substitute at most one tensor index with a derivative index.
+Then the most dangerous mode in a p-form is its exact part and all the tensor indices should be absorbed in one of the antisymmetric chains.
+The function $f$ could depend on p-form fields if there is no second derivative acting on a p-form field.
+To summarize the p-form generalizations, both the derivative indices and the p-form indices should be included into the antisymmetric chains, assuming that the Lagrangian can written as a wedge product of the p-form and its exterior derivative.